roman-oberenkowski/smartcards/LabTpmWin.md

 ```
 1. Provide your cerificate password and selected PIN.
 1. Try to login to eKursy using the certificate
 2. Did it work?
-Why?
+If not, why?
+3. `Your security device is blocked`?
+4.